pagu-project/Pagu/README.md

 </p>

 <h3 align="center">
-RoboPac is a Robot that provides support and information about the Pactus Blockchain.
+The PAGU is a Robot that provides support and information about the Pactus Blockchain.
 </h3>

 # Run